 Borax is a perfectly natural solution to a bee problem.
 If you can find a way to get the powder into the beehive, it should take care of your bee problem in a matter of days.
 Borax, or boric acid, is a natural mineral that is mined, refined, and then sold as a powder and is most often referred to as borax.
 It can be used to kill any number of pests, so long as those pests make contact with the powder.
 You can find a 25lb tub of Borid at Amazon.

 With colony collapse disorder still a huge problem, please contact some local bee keepers or see if your local exterminator can hook you up with one.
 It’s better to save a colony than to kill it off.
 We discourage anyone from killing bees, but realize that there might be times when it is the only realistic solution.
 Still, it should be only done in a small minority of situations.

 What should you do if you’re stung by a bee?

 - Some people are allergic to bees — and a bee sting can kill them.
 Even though this is only a small minority of people, take the precautions that your medical provider suggests if you are known to be allergic to bee stings.

 - Wipe away the stinger and the poison sac in a sideways motion to ensure that you don’t drive the stinger deeper into the skin.

 - Put ice on the sting immediately to curb any swelling that might occur, and take a pain reliever to help with the pain–the pain of a sting usually dissipates after 30 minutes.

 - If you have swelling and itching, an antihistamine lotion like calamine should help.

 - If you start to notice shortness of breath, heart palpitations, or you have had severe allergic reactions to other kinds of insect bites, you should seek medical attention immediately.
+Call 911 if needed.
 Having what doctors call an “EpiPen” in the house is a common recommendation for people who have severe allergic reactions to bee stings.